AirTag Range & Accuracy

 AirTag Range and Accuracy: How Far and How Precise

-AirTags do not have a fixed "range" the way walkie-talkies do.
-Here is how AirTag range and accuracy actually work through the Find My network, what affects them, and what level of precision you can rely on for tracking.
+AirTags don't have a fixed "range" like walkie-talkies.
+Here's how range and accuracy actually work through Find My, and what precision you can rely on.

 How far does an AirTag work?